Biomedical-Imaging-Group/GlobalBioIm/Doc/source/infos.rst

 :class:`Cost` which has an implementation of :meth:`applyProx`.

-**Important** The use of this operator algebra is not recommended for implementing methods  since it creates at each call a new object which may slow the computation of iterative algorithms which make several calls to these methods.
+**Important** The use of this operator algebra is not recommended for implementing methods  since it creates at each call a new object which may slow the computation of iterative algorithms.
 However, it can be used in the constructor method or in other methods as a default implementation.